jackgilbride999/Functional-Programming/README.md

 ## Exercise00

-Exercise to introduce us to Haskell.
-Involved the installing stack onto our machines before compilng and editing Haskell code to pass a simple test.
+Simple introduction task to Haskell.
+Install stack, then compile and edit Haskell code to pass a simple test.

 ## Exercise01

-Our introduction to functions in Haskell.
-Our tasks were to implement the functions:
+Introduction to functions in Haskell.
+Implement the following functions:
-- "Raise", which converts a string to uppercase
+- `Raise`, to convert a string to uppercase
-- "nth", which returns the nth element of a list
+- `nth`, to return the nth element of a list
-- "commonLen", which compares two sequences and reports the length of the prefix they have in common
+- `commonLen`, to compare two sequences and report the length of the prefix they have in common

 ## Exercise02